 - 82 In the south of the area inhabited by the Kurds, there is a little known community called variously the Yaresan or "Al Haq."
-According to one scholarly writer, the Yaresan are Kurds who practice an apparent form of Zoroastrianism or Yezidism (the only uniquely Kurdish religion), but are labelled Muslems because they adopted several superficial features, including veneration of Ali, the fourth Caliph. - 83 The Special Representative has received representations from members of this community concerning local discrimination, both official and social, apparently based on their religion. - The Special Representative has received only limited first-hand evidence of the treatment of this community.
+According to one scholarly writer, the Yaresan are Kurds who practice an apparent form of Zoroastrianism or Yezidism (the only uniquely Kurdish religion), but are labelled Muslems because they adopted several superficial features, including veneration of Ali, the fourth Caliph. - 83 The Special Representative has received representations from members of this community concerning local discrimination, both official and social, apparently based on their religion. - 84 The Special Representative has received only limited first-hand evidence of the treatment of this community.
 However, its existence seems to be widely accepted and its treatment to be consistent with the evidence he has received from other non-Shi'ah communities.
 The Special Representative urges the Government to recognize the existence of the Yaresan, to prevent discriminatory practices against them and to include their representatives in the National Religious Minorities Commission."
 [3h] (p2)

-Sufis
+SUFIS

+19.59 According to the USSD International Religious Freedom Report 2006:

+"Reports of government harassment and abuse of Sufis became prevalent during this reporting period due to the increasing intolerance towards the Sufi community from the Government.
+[4r] (p7)

-- 6.103 According to the USSD International Religious Freedom Report 2005: - "... there were reports of discrimination against practitioners of the Sufi tradition during the reporting period.
-Sufis were also targeted by the country's intelligence and security services."
-[4r] (p7) - 6.104 In a news report of 16 February 2006, RFE/RL reported that:
+19.60 In a news report of 16 February 2006, RFE/RL reported that: